djbambi/NC-Data-Engineering-Project-G1/README.md

 5. The zip files must be stored in the Terraform directory as: ingestion_function.zip, loader_function.zip and transform_function.zip.
 6. Change to the Terraform directory.
 Run (terraform init --> terraform plan --> terraform apply)

+## Runtime

+The ingestion Lambda runs every 3 minutes and stores any updated or changed tables in a date and time stamped folder.
+(Note: the address and department tables are ingested whenver there is an ingestion event.
+This is because of table dependencies in the Star Schema.
+They are stored in their own directories named address and department.)
+The transformation Lambda runs whenever there has been a change in the ingestion bucket.
+The warehouse loader Lambda runs whenver there has been a change to the transorm bucket.
+Cloudwatch - each Lambda has a Log group which log progress and any errors that may occur.

 ## Credentials

 __ToteSys Databse__: The hostname, port, database name, username and password need to be included in the db_connection.py file for the ingestionlambda.
 __Warehouse Database__: The Warehouse credentials are stored in the AWS Secrets Manager

-Example

-To run the pipeline, execute the following command:

-Copy code
-python pipeline.py
-The pipeline will ingest the data from the specified S3 bucket, transform it into a star schema using the specified AWS Glue job, and load the resultant data files into the specified AWS Redshift database.
+## Makefile

+The makefile will setup the relevant environment and also install dependencies from the 'requirements.txt' file. ????How is it ran????

 ## Conclusion

 This data ingestion and transformation pipeline is designed to be scalable, fault-tolerant, and easily maintainable.
 Terraform is used to provision the necessary infrastructure, including IAM roles and policies, S3 buckets, and AWS Lambda functions.
-With this pipeline, you can easily ingest and transform data
+With this pipeline, you can easily ingest and transform data.